 The problem created by Delta’s 777 retirement

-Last week we learned that Delta will be retiring their fleet of 18 Boeing 777s by the end of 2020.
+Delta will be retiring its fleet of 18 Boeing 777s by the end of 2020.
 Delta will become the first major US airline to retire all 777s.
 While it’s kind of sad to see that, it also makes sense — international demand will be down for quite a while, and Delta has a lot of A350-900s and A330-900neos on order.

 Delta’s A350-900 business class